nav-e/nav-e/README.md

 bower install
 ```

-Note: This element uses [`gn-api`](https://github.com/Greennav/gn-api) to get its routing informations and will installed automatically via bower.
-In addition `gn-api` needs data via its `url` attribute.
-To get a mockup response you can install [`routing service`](https://github.com/Greennav/service-routing).

 ### Documentation and Demo

 Use [Polyserve](https://github.com/PolymerLabs/polyserve) to play with gn-gps-simulator, read the documentation and watch the demo.
 You can install it via: